 This function, which I call “changeKnobs” has only one use: Modify the value of a specific knob across all the selected nodes.
 (Note 2021: I used to name my functions in camelCase, like this example, as this is what is used in the Nuke API.
 After I started working on large codebases written in python, I adopted the recommended python snake_case, so I would now call this function “change_knobs”, or go for something even more explicit, like “set_values_on_selected_nodes”)

 Let’s see how to define a function:

-Pretty straight forward. “def” tells python we want to define a function, it’s followed by the name of the function, parenthesis will contain arguments (more on this in a sec), and finally we need a “:” to finish the line.
+Pretty straightforward. “def” tells python we want to define a function, it’s followed by the name of the function, parenthesis will contain arguments (more on this in a sec), and finally, we need a “:” to finish the line.

 In order to make this function useful, we will need to give it a few arguments.
 Arguments are specific parameters we can give our function in order to make it behave a way or another.
 It can be compared to the input and settings of a gizmo.
-Even if the gizmo is always the same, it will output something different depending of what you feed it.
+Even if the gizmo is always the same, it will output something different depending on what you feed it.

 Arguments are what you feed a function.
 Some functions may not need any arguments, but this one does.